scalableminds/webknossos/docs/skeleton_annotation.md

 When the `Skeleton` tool is active, the following modifiers become available:

 - `Create new Tree`: Creates a new tree.
 - `Toggle single node tree mode`: Modifies the behavior of the skeleton annotation tool to create a new tree at each click instead of adding nodes to the active tree.
-Useful for marking single position objects/seeds, e.g., for marking nuclei.
+Useful for marking single position objects/seeds, e.g., for marking nuclei or vesicles.
 Also called "Soma-clicking mode".
 - `Toggle merger mode`: Modifies the behavior of the skeleton annotation tool to launch the `Merger Mode`.
 In merger mode skeletons, can be used to "collect" and merge volume segments from an over-segmentation.
 [Read more about `Merger Mode`](./volume_annotation.md#proof_reading_and_merging_segments).

 ![Skeleton Tool modifiers](./images/skeleton_tool_modifiers.jpeg)